HelenGlover/Digital-Garden/_notes/making-of-civic-tech.md

 **Two types of people show up**

 One of the more consistent observations from my conversations with folks is that people can be categorized into two broad orientations.
-There are those who want community in preferring the structure of a team and a defined problem to work on alongside others.
+There are those who want community in that they prefer the structure of a team and a defined problem to work on alongside others.
 And there are those who are self-directed and want to independently act on an idea.

 This distinction shapes the playbook's framework, and there will be resources for both.
 Also, people are not one or the other.
 Many, especially those who are getting their footing within Civic Tech DC, start as contributors and over time find their own direction they want to pursue.
 As such, these two modes are less fixed identities than different entry points.